BM-Daniel/password_generator/README.md

 # Password Generator App - AmaliTech

-* This is a training + pre-selection process offerred by AmaliTech to enrol student graduates into their NSS program.
+* Hi, this is a training + pre-selection process offerred by AmaliTech to enrol student graduates into their NSS program.
 I selected Frontend during the form process

-* Some details about the project to be worked on are listed below.
+* Some details about the project are listed below.

 ## Customer Requirements
 Your users should be able to: